amithrajravi/harnesscd-example-apps/README.md

 ---

-#### 3. Harness API & Model Context Protocol (MCP)
+#### 3. Harness API

-For advanced or highly customized automation, direct API interaction provides maximum flexibility and access to the platform's core protocol.
+For advanced or highly customized automation, direct API interaction provides maximum flexibility and access to the platform's core functionalities.

 * **How:** Directly use the Harness API (GraphQL and REST) for creation and management, typically accomplished by scripting with tools like Python or custom CLI wrappers.
-* ****Harness Model Context Protocol (MCP)**:** The automation scripts interact directly with the **Harness Monolith Control Plane (MCP) server** (or its microservice-based successor).
-The MCP is the underlying communication protocol and server-side component responsible for managing and distributing all context, configuration, and state changes within the Harness platform.
+* **Interaction:** The automation scripts interact directly with the Harness API endpoints for managing and distributing all context, configuration, and state changes within the Harness platform.
 * **Why:** Provides granular control over the entity creation process.
-Advanced scripting can be used for bulk operations, complex dependency management, or integrating with specialized internal tools by directly manipulating the platform's context via the API/MCP layer.
+Advanced scripting can be used for bulk operations, complex dependency management, or integrating with specialized internal tools by directly leveraging the platform's API layer.

 ## 6) Doc feedback